-The 2023 Aligned Measure Set includes six Core set measures and 22 Menu set measures.
-One of the eight reporting payers adopted all six Core measures, while three of the eight payers adopted five of the six Core measures.
-The limited adoption of the full Core set may be impacted by the Core set expansion from four measures in 2022 to six measures in 2023.
+The 2024 Aligned Measure Set includes six Core set measures and 24 Menu set measures.
+One of the seven reporting payers adopted all six Core measures, while one of the seven payers adopted none of the six Core measures.
+Taskforce staff will further explore the limited adoption of the full Core set in summer 2024.